 - Acts of “bad faith” committed by directors or officers

 - Refusal (and wrongful refusal) to indemnify by the corporate entity

 - Claims in which the entity is prohibited from providing indemnification due to other applicable laws or statutes

-In response to an uptick in derivative claims, a greater number of companies today are voicing interest in Side A DIC.
-Companies are now seeing follow on derivative claims following the announcement of FCPA actions, data breaches and sexual misconduct allegations.
-Additionally, new regulatory initiatives such as the “Yates Memo” have increased individual accountability.
-These changes in the executive risk landscape have shined a spotlight on the importance of side-A DIC D&O. Since traditional D&O policies already include a Side-A insuring agreement, what is the benefit of a separate Side-A DIC (difference in condition) policy?
+We recently published a risk assessment and D&O insurance guide for public companies which outlines the current risk environment public companies must navigate in 2019, while addressing the role Side-A DIC policies can play in insulating against some of those risks.
+One such risk: an uptick in derivative claims, as companies are now seeing follow on derivative actions following the announcement of FCPA investigations, data breaches and sexual misconduct allegations.
+New regulatory initiatives such as the “Yates Memo” which has emphasized individual accountability, has also increased the importance of strong Side-A coverage.
+Since traditional D&O policies already include a Side-A insuring agreement, what is the benefit of a separate Side-A DIC (difference in condition) policy?

 Provides Excess Limits: One of the benefits of a Side-A DIC policy, is the excess limit provided.
 When an underlying policy is exhausted, the Side-A policy provides excess coverage.
 As an example, a company purchasing a 25 Mill underlying full (A-B-C) D&O policy with a separate 10 Mill Side-A DIC policy effectively has a 35 Mill total limit for a non-indemnifiable loss against its directors and officers.
 This is of course assuming other claims do not first exhaust or reduce the 25 Mill limit provided by the policy under it.